cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 beginning with the additional information value of 31 and ending with the "break" stop code.

-If the break stop code appears after a key in a map, in place of that key's value, the map is not well-formed.
+If the "break" stop code appears after a key in a map, in place of that key's value, the map is not well-formed.

 There is no restriction against nesting indefinite-length